DSSGxUK/bmwi/documentation/docs/steps/error.md

 ## Structural Data Analysis

 The next step is to analyze the errors with regards to the structural data and see hot the errors vary with a particular structural variable.
 Select a structural variable to compare against the errors. (*Eg: Errors are compared against `eligible_area` in this image*).

-The errors are on the x-axis so the fatter the curve is the more prone that category is to errors.
-In the following example, the areas where `eligible_area` is 0 are less prone to prediction errors than areas with code 1.
+The errors are on the x-axis, so the fatter the curve is the more prone that category is to errors.
+In the following example, the areas where `eligible_area` is 0 have smaller errors than areas with code 1.
+This means that it is easier to predict kreise that are not eligible for funding then kreise that are eligible.
+This might be because something unique happened in the eligible kreis that the model can’t explain.

 ![](https://i.imgur.com/cNEJJ5p.png)